EdithXDXD/inf553Project/README.md

 # inf553Project.
 Individual contribution:

 The test file of our system is "test_file.txt".
-The prediction of our output is "prediction_output.txt".
+The prediction output is "prediction_output.txt".

 -- UPDATED LINK --